 Give you one guess what this one’s all about.
-It’s very specific, per the group’s description: “This group exists to help game designers and playtesters connect, and to share other play testing-related resources”.
+It’s very specific, per the group’s description: “This group exists to help game designers and playtesters connect, and to share other play testing-related resources.
+It is open to all game designers and publishers looking for playtesters as well as anyone interested in playtesting new games.“.
 Find playtesters, but don’t promote your project or marketing stuff here.

 Tabletop Game Publisher’s Guild